Introducing Dexter the KING 5 Drone

 “These aircraft are wonderful aircraft and have cameras on them, but they are very wide angle lenses.
 There’s nothing here that would zoom into windows to look into buildings,” Thies said.
 “The rules that we follow we are not here to invade privacy.”

 The drone always has to be in visual range.
-Generally, it has to fly under 400 feet.
-To give you an idea of how high that is, the Smith Tower in downtown Seattle is 462.
+It generally has to fly under 400 feet.
+To give you an idea of how high that is, the Smith Tower in downtown Seattle is 462 feet.

-The Drone always has to be in visual range.
-Generally, it has to fly under 400 feet.
-To give you an idea of how high that is, the Smith Tower is 462 feet.

-Photojournalist Dave Wike shot video from SkyKing for more than 30 years.

 “Aerials are just a wonderful way to tell stories,” Wike said.
 “We’ll be able to take it on almost any circumstance, and provided we’re within the limitations of the rules, we’ll be able to give people perspective on stories that we probably couldn’t do with the helicopter.”